How to weight principal componets by variance?

 1: 0.0001071987 0.4290230290 1864.3736031922 0.0001081663

 I think the term "loadings" may be ambiguous, and could represent either unit-length eigenvectors or these scaled by the variances, which I think are the square roots of the eigenvalues.
 So the "loadings" (and so scores) may already be "weighted by variance" in a sense; dividing by the sum of the variances would — in usual usage of "weighting" — be the only difference between "scaling" and "weighting".
-You'd want to know whether "loadings" refers to eigenvectors or variance-scaled eigenvectors by the particular R functions you're applying.
+You'd want to know whether "loadings" refers to unit-length eigenvectors or variance-scaled eigenvectors by the particular R functions you're applying.